Zequez/logseq-vault/pages/Gremlin.md

   again.
 Snore... snore....
 Huh!
 Grrrr!!!!
 I'm awake again!
 Didn't you notice I was awake?
 Where's my coffee!
 It's not hot enough!
 Grrrrr-argh!
 -
-- To feed your Gremlin consciously you can practice [[Conscious Complaining]].
 - To be able to distinguish when Gremlin is in charge of what you are saying or doing experiment with [[The Hidden Purpose Process]].
 - It's easier to spot other people Gremlin that our own.
 One way to serve each other is by [[Proposal: Make an agreement to 'spot the Gremlin']].
 - Identifying your Gremlin name and Hidden Purpose gives you a way to interact with your Gremlin responsibly.